Skip to content

 AttributeRequiredDefaultDescription

-nameYes-Unique identifier (used in mm-options attribute)
+nameYes-Unique identifier (used in mm-presets attribute)

 labelNoAuto-generated from nameHuman-readable name shown in editor